AlgyJr/ios_guides/Interface-Builder.md

 Xibs store sets of views and objects.
 To load the content of a xib:

 ```
-let toolbarViews = UINib(nibName: "Toolbars", bundle: nil).instantiateWithOwner(self, options:nil)
+let cameraControlViews = UINib(nibName: "CameraControls", bundle: nil).instantiateWithOwner(self, options:nil)
-let myFirstView = toolbarViews[0] as UIView
+let myFirstView = cameraControlViews[0] as UIView
 ```

 "nib" is not a typo.
 IB files used to end in `.nib`.

 ### Storyboard

-*Storyboards* are a newer platform than xibs.
+*Storyboards* are a newer technology than xibs.
 Storyboards focus on entire screens and user flows.
-With some heavy lifting, you may be able to do the same thing with a `xib,` but since storyboards understanding how view controllers and navigation fit together, they have even more time-saving features.
+You may be able to do similar things with a `xib` (with some heavy lifting), but since storyboards understanding how view controllers and navigation fit together, they have more features.

 For instance, creating a settings screen programmatically results in a lot of boilerplate.
-You write a long `switch` statement to track each row in your list, and coordinate with a cell dequeuing method when it's about to appear on screen.
-Storyboards have a "Static Cells" feature, cuts all this work down to minutes.
+You write a long `switch` statement to track each row in your list, and coordinate with cell dequeuing to show the right row.
+Storyboards have a "Static Cells" feature, cutting this work down to minutes.

 To load the view controller in your storyboard: